louisedungca/momentum-app/README.md

 A touch of inspiration is added with a randomly generated quote on the homepage, offering daily motivation.

+### 6. Quote Contribution

+Users have the power to contribute to the motivational atmosphere by adding new quotes to the Momentum app, fostering a collaborative and uplifting environment.

-### 6. Todo List Management
+### 7. Todo List Management

 The app facilitates efficient task management with a Todo list feature, allowing users to add, view, edit, and delete tasks directly on the homepage.
 The Todo list functionality incorporates Create, Read, Update, and Delete (CRUD) methods.

-### 7. Quote Contribution

-Users have the power to contribute to the motivational atmosphere by adding new quotes to the Momentum app, fostering a collaborative and uplifting environment.

-## Responsive Design
+## 8. Responsive Design

 The Momentum app is designed with a responsive layout, drawing inspiration from the Momentum extension.
 This ensures a seamless and enjoyable user experience across various devices, adapting to different screen sizes, from desktops to tablets and smartphones.